Utilities and waste collection

 If you are reselling gas and/or electricity that has already been bought from an authorised supplier, the amount you can charge your customers is limited by the 'maximum resale price rule'.
 This means that the most you can charge a customer for the supply of gas or electricity is the amount that you yourself have been charged by your gas or electricity supply company.
 Put another way, you can only sell gas or electricity to your guests on a non-profit basis.

-As the provisions relating to the maximum resale prices for electricity and gas are reviewed from time to time, you should also occasionally check the Ofgem website (see Further guidance) to see whether there have been any changes.
+As the provisions relating to the maximum resale prices for electricity and gas are reviewed from time to time, you should also occasionally check the Ofgem website (see Further guidance, below) to see whether there have been any changes.

 Do maximum resale prices apply to me?

-• No: if you do not make a specific charge for electricity and/or gas (e.g. if customers are charged a single rental figure for fully inclusive accommodation).
-The rule also does not apply to any gas or electricity that is used in communal facilities, e.g. for the use of a dryer in a laundry room or a shower in a washroom block at a caravan park.
-In other words, there is no maximum limit on what you can charge a guest for using a communal washing machine, provided that this use is billed separately to the charge for general gas and electricity use.
+• No: if you do not make a specific charge for electricity and/or gas (for example if customers are charged a single rental figure for fully inclusive accommodation).
+The rule also does not apply to any gas or electricity that is used in communal facilities, such as for the use of a tumble dryer in a laundry room, or a shower in a washroom block at a caravan park.
+In other words, there is no maximum limit on what you can charge a guest for using a communal washing machine, provided that this use is billed separately from the charge for general gas and electricity use.

 Price of energy units

 If you are charged a single unit rate for gas or electricity by your own supplier, you must charge your customers the same rate.
-If the unit rate varies, e.g. if you pay on an economy 7 type tariff, or prices vary on a seasonal basis, you will need to calculate an average price for each unit used.
+If the unit rate varies, for example if you pay on an Economy 7 type tariff or if prices vary on a seasonal basis, you will need to calculate an average price for each unit used.

 A copy of the explanatory publication, The resale of gas and electricity – guidance for resellers is available to download from the Ofgem website.
 This gives further information and includes example resale price calculations.